-The Sacramento Superior Court reported that it mailed out delinquent account notices.
-In addition, the court noted that the accounting unit will provide up to two delinquent account notices and any remaining outstanding accounts will be referred to a private collection agency.
+The Sacramento Superior Court stated that it mailed out delinquent account notices.
+In addition, the court noted that the accounting unit will provide up to two delinquent account notices.
+Finally, the court stated it began using a private collection agency for those accounts it has been unsuccessful in collecting.